Berbers and Islam: Berbers in Al-Andalus

 1283 A.D.
 Miniature from Alfonso X's Book of chess, dice and boards.
 African Muslims playing chess, with musician and serving women.
 Europeans loosely called the invading Muslims Moors, blending the name for both people of Arab and Berber ancestry.
 Among Europeans its meaning shifted from Berber to Muslim of any race.
 Among Arab speakers in al-Andalus, the word Moors was not used by any group to name itself.

 Islamic armies conquered Iberia "under the suzerainty of the Arab Caliph of Damascus Abd al-Malik and his North African Viceroy, Musa ibn Nusayr."
-The invasion of Iberia was made up of two Islamic armies, crossing the sea from Africa.
+The conquest of Iberia consisted of two Islamic troops, crossing the Strait of Gibraltar.
 The first was led by Tariq ibn Ziyad (thought by researchers to be a Berber) in 711 A.D.
 A second army led by Musa ibn Nusayr followed in 712 A.D.
-The invasion combined approximately 10000 Berbers and 3000 Arabs (numbers are approximate and sources without specific numbers say "completely the Berbers with only a few Arabs" or "chiefly of Berbers and slaves, very few only being genuine Arabs."
+The Islamic troops comprised approximately 10,000 Berbers and 3,000 Arabs.

 Berbers would make up as about 10 percent of Al-Andalusia's population, in the mountainous areas in the north and northwest, and in central Iberia, where they made al-ṭawā’if or (Taifa) kingdoms, including Toledo, Badajoz, Málaga and Granada.
 They formed "approximately two thirds of the Islamic population in Iberia."
 After the Abbasid revolution took power away from the Umayyads, Berbers in Iberia may have helped Abd ar-Rahman I establish his Umayyad caliphate in Al-Andalus in 756 A.D., because his mother was a Berber.